 Fact #11: They Are Most Active During Twilight

 While we hate waking up early in the morning and being exhausted till evening, guinea pigs, on the other hand, are most active during dusk and dawn.
 Therefore, they are called crepuscular animals.
-The animals which are most active during dusk and dawn, i.e. twilight.
+These animals are most active during dusk and dawn, i.e. twilight.

 Fact #12: They Love Eating Plants

 Guinea pigs are herbivores and rely on plant-based sources for nutrition.
-Since mostly Guinea pigs are domesticated you can feed them alfalfa hay, vitamins and other minerals to keep them healthy.
+Since most guinea pigs are domesticated, you can feed them alfalfa hay, vitamins, and other minerals to keep them healthy.

 Fact #13: They Are Vocal yet Silent Creatures